Uconnect-Technologies/wertik-js/docs/v3/sockets.md

 # Sockets

-Wertik JS allows using both Socket.IO and WebSockets on same http server as well as creating an independent Web Sockets server.
+Wertik JS allows using both Socket.IO and WebSockets on the same HTTP server as well as creating an independent Web Sockets server.
 To create socket servers Wertik-js provides these functions: `useWebSockets`, `useIndependentWebSocketsServer`, and `useSocketIO`.

 ### useWebSockets